plutomi/plutomi/README.md

 For more information on AWS CDK, please visit the [docs page](https://docs.aws.amazon.com/cdk/latest/guide/cli.html).

-## Language & Tooling
+## Language, Tooling, & Infrastructure

 The project is 100% TypeScript.
 Would appreciate any assistance on types as we're definitely not the best :sweat_smile:

-Docker is used to run our Express API on Fargate.

 _ALL_ infrastructure is managed by AWS CDK.

-## Infrastructure

 ![frontend](infra/Frontend.png)